Legally Reviewed by Matthew Dolman

 - Children often don’t tell a parent or a trusted adult about the sexual abuse due to fear, shame, or not realizing it was abuse, so the true scope is far greater than official reports suggest.

 - Even when abuse is reported, justice is rare: fewer than 1 in 5 cases lead to prosecution, and only around 10% result in a conviction, meaning most offenders never face accountability.
+Legal action is crucial to ensure responsible parties accept responsibility for their actions.

 - Let’s break this down.
 These stats mean: